rbnhmll/vue-workshop/vueJS_workshop.md

 });
 ```

+>**Note** ☝
-> ☝ Note: Notice that the `data` property on our component looks a little different than before?
+>Notice that the `data` property on our component look a little different than before?
 Because components are reusable, we can no longer declare our state as an `Object`.
 If we did, every instance of that component would share the same data.
-> Instead, we made `data` a `function`, which returns an `Object`.
-This way, each component will have unique data.
+Instead, we make `data` a `function`, which _returns_ an `Object`.
+This way, each component will have unique data!

 Now, we can move the HTML `searchingMessage` in our `app` to the `data` in our component.